WebOrigami/japan-hike-ebook/content/markdown/_intro.md

 title: Introduction
 ---

 In late 2022, Japan finally opened up to tourism again after the pandemic.
-I thought it'd be fun to go back to Japan in the summer of 2023, and thought I would take the opportunity to do a long hike.
+I thought it'd be fun to go back to Japan in the summer of 2023 and take the opportunity to do a long hike.
 I decided to hike across the main island of Honshū from the Pacific Coast to the Sea of Japan.

 My route took me over steep mountains in a number of national parks, including Mt.
 Fuji and portions of the Southern Alps, the Yatsugatake range, the Northern Alps, and the Shio no Michi Trail.
 In between, I walked through cities, towns, and rural areas.
 It took four weeks.